 We are very close to the historic centre of Ávila, a place with centuries of history where tourist attractions such as churches, monasteries, palaces or the emblem of the city par excellence, the city wall, stand out.
 But Ávila is not just about monuments.
 The squares, the viewpoints and the rich gastronomy of the area are other reasons why visiting Ávila will be a unique and enriching experience.

 THE BEST PLACES TO VISIT IN ÁVILA

-Founded in the 9th century to protect the territories of Castile against the Muslims, the walled city defines the structure of the city.
-The historic centre of Avila and several of the churches outside the city walls have been declared World Heritage Sites by UNESCO.
-Below, we are going to highlight the essential things to visit in Avila, so that you don’t miss the most important things on your visit to our city. isita a nuestra ciudad.
+Founded in the 9th century to protect the territories of Castile against the Muslims, the wall as a whole defines the structure of the city.
+The historic center of Ávila and several of the churches outside the walls are named a World Heritage Site by UNESCO.
+Below, we highlight the essentials in Ávila, so as not to miss the most important thing during your visit to the city.

 THE WALLS OF ÁVILA

 The walled enclosure, one of the best preserved in Europe, has remained in perfect condition over the years, since its construction by the Romans in the 3rd century and subsequent reconstruction and extension in the 11th century.
 Along its 2.5 km. you can walk along the 88 towers that compose it, being the cimorro of the cathedral one of them, and enjoy excellent views of the city and its surroundings.